markvilar/sennet/README.md

 - Implement application class.

 ## Acknowledgements
-I would like to acknowledge Yan Chernikov (TheCherno) and Bryce Adelstein-Lelbach for inspiring the system design of this project through the game engine Hazel and the CppCon 2014 presentation on Boost.Asio and Boost.Serialization, respectively.
-A significant portion of the source code of this project is either directly copied or slightly altered from these two projects.
+I would like to acknowledge Yan Chernikov (TheCherno) for inspiring the system design of this project through the game engine [Hazel](https://github.com/TheCherno/Hazel).
+A significant portion of the source code of this project is either directly copied or slightly altered from this project.